Date(s) - September 24,2021 - September 26,2021

 - Define the concept of Risk Evaluation & Mitigation Strategy (REMS) as an evidence-based approach of assessing patients with chronic pain who are initiated on opioid or other pain medications and how to calculate the morphine milligram equivalents.

-- Apply standardized scales and tools to document pain characteristics and to guide medication management decisions by comparing/contrasting “strengths v. weaknesses” and “specificity v. sensitivity” of the scales and tools.
+- Utilize standardized scales and tools to document pain characteristics and to guide medication management decisions by comparing/contrasting “strengths v. weaknesses” and “specificity v. sensitivity” of the scales and tools.

-- Explain the FDA evaluation blueprint as a tool to identify patients showing signs of addiction, abuse, misuse, or overuse of pain medications.
+- Utilize the FDA education blueprint as a tool to identify patients showing signs of addiction, abuse, misuse, or overuse of pain medications.

 - Apply the REMS and/or FDA approach to develop a comprehensive, customized treatment plan for a patient initiated on an opioid analgesic or other pain medications.